metio/terraform-provider-k8s/docs/data-sources/gitops_hybrid_cloud_patterns_io_pattern_v1alpha1_manifest.md

 <a id="nestedatt--spec--git_spec"></a>
 ### Nested Schema for `spec.git_spec`

-Required:

-- `target_repo` (String) Git repo containing the pattern to deploy.
-Must use https/http or, for ssh, git@server:foo/bar.git

 Optional:

 - `hostname` (String) Optional.
 FQDN of the git server if automatic parsing from TargetRepo is broken
+- `in_cluster_git_server` (Boolean) Enable in-cluster git server (avoids the need of forking the upstream repository)
 - `origin_repo` (String) Upstream git repo containing the pattern to deploy.
-Used when in-cluster fork to point to the upstream pattern repository
+Used when in-cluster fork to point to the upstream pattern repository.Takes precedence over TargetRepo
-- `origin_revision` (String) Branch, tag or commit in the upstream git repository.
+- `origin_revision` (String) (DEPRECATED) Branch, tag or commit in the upstream git repository.
 Does not support short-sha's.
 Default to HEAD
 - `poll_interval` (Number) Interval in seconds to poll for drifts between origin and target repositories.
 Default: 180 seconds
+- `target_repo` (String) Git repo containing the pattern to deploy.
+Must use https/http or, for ssh, git@server:foo/bar.git
 - `target_revision` (String) Branch, tag, or commit to deploy.
 Does not support short-sha's.
 Default: HEAD
 - `token_secret` (String) Optional.
 K8s secret name where the info for connecting to git can be found.
 The supported secrets are modeled after theprivate repositories in argo (https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories)currently ssh and username+password are supported
 - `token_secret_namespace` (String) Optional.
 K8s secret namespace where the token for connecting to git can be found